 Also, look into the history of people who helped build your institution.
 Who founded your school?
 Who helped form its vision?
 Where are your alumni now?

-But before we leave, I have five more tips to make your next campus tour even better.
+But before we finish, I have five more tips to make your next campus tour even better.
 Here they are:

-Don’t forget safety and security — i.
-Putting up safety signs the night before will not cut it.
-You need to infuse precautionary measures deep into the school culture in order to win the hearts of your weary visitors.
+- Don’t forget safety and security — Putting up safety signs the night before will not cut it.
+You need to infuse precautionary measures deep into the school culture in order to win the hearts of your wary visitors.

 Now It’s Your Turn

-Let us in on some of your ideas please?
+Let us in on some of your ideas, would you?